 And whoever does no give us a penny may he break his leg!

 The first correct way to go through the girdle is right leg first, then right arm, then right shoulder, then head, then left shoulder, then left arm, then left leg.
 Here are honored the folk magic custom of right-handedness, as associated with sunwise motion.
-Also notice the order to opening is symmetric with the order of closing in reverse order.
+Also, notice the order of opening is symmetric with the order of closing in reverse order.
 If you have a long skirt on, the correct way to go through the loop put over your heads, down around your waist and step out of it(35).
-In the far distant memory of the practicers of these, to us as aged, custom are the practices of passing cattle through the girdle of the Saint.
+In the far distant memory of the practitioners of these already-aged customs are the practices of passing cattle through the girdle of the Saint.
 This was done by making one big enough and fastening it to the threshold of the cowshed and driving the cows through it(35).

 10. Focus on Sowing and Herds